blockbuster12921/Speaker_diarization_PyAudioAnalysis/Readme.md

 -l: The parameter to use LDA or not (e.g. -l True (-l False))<br>
 -s: Folder to save the segmented audio files (e.g. -s saved)<br>
 Note: If -n is 0, then the python module automatically finds the optimal number of speakers and segments audio for that number.

+## Run the code for new audio file (jupyter notebook)
+Run the main.ipynb file.